anayanapalli/anayanapalli.github.io/_posts/2023-12-18-coding-in-english.md

 title: "Coding in English: AGI's Game-Changing Role in Software 3.0"
 ---

-> "The hottest new programming language is English" —Andrej Karpathy
+> The hottest new programming language is English. —Andrej Karpathy

 ## Introduction: